sdss/ObserverTools/README.md

  - A help tool needs to be written to print various documentation tools for observers to read easily.
  - Add Travis CI to GitHub
+ - Hide info panel and magnifier in ds9_live

 ## TimeTracking
 Originally under sdss-hub:~/bin/time_tracking, it contains scripts designed for